 These data will be used to calculate the proportion of each graduating class that were (1) first-time students at the awarding institution who took college credits while in high school (sub-divided into whether they were full-time or part-time); (2) first-time students at the awarding institution who did not take college credits while in high school (sub-divided into whether they were full-time or part-time when FTIC); and (3) those who were transfer in students (full-time or part-time) or whose attendance status was unknown when first enrolling at the awarding institution.
-The average time to degree will be calculated for each of the sub-categories of graduates.
+The average time to degree will be calculated for each of the subcategories of graduates.
 Finally, the average credits attempted to degree will be calculated for each of the sub-categories of graduates.

-Part 4

-Estimated Full Year Credit/Contact Hours and Full-Time-Equivalent Enrollment
+Part 4 Estimated Full Year Credit/Contact Hours and Full-Time-Equivalent Enrollment

 Please note that this part of the survey must be completed first (along with Part 1) for all institutions (not just two-year colleges and technical institutes) to determine proper institutional categories.
 Report all credit/contact hours which could count toward a degree or other award, whether the student is enrolled in a formal program, including credit/contact hours offered through extension centers so long as they meet the above condition.
 Law school credit hours are included in the graduate credit hour count.
 Medical school credit hours are not included.
 Also, include all credit/contact hours in remedial education, developmental education or continuing education (correspondence, short-course and non-credit study CEU's, etc.), if supported primarily by state funding, local funding and/or tuition and fee revenue.
-Credit/contact hours should reflect enrollment at the close of the drop/add period or the state's official reporting date for each of the terms in calendar year 2017.
-(Please note your census dates in a cell comment.)
+Credit/contact hours should reflect enrollment at the close of the drop/add period or the state's official reporting date for each of the terms in calendar year 2018.

-Credit/contact hour data are collected to be used in calculating the estimated annual full-time-equivalent (FTE) enrollment for 2017-18.
-The FTE will go with the appropriate 2017-18 funding data collected in Part 6 to compute funding per FTE.
-To have a report as early as possible, an estimating procedure is used to arrive at 2017-18 annual FTE.
-Please enter data for all of the following terms that are applicable: Winter 2017, Spring 2017, Summer 2017, and Fall 2017.
-(Those states that include two half summer terms in their fiscal year should combine the appropriate two half terms in the Summer 2017 column.)
+Credit/contact hour data are collected to be used in calculating the estimated annual full-time-equivalent (FTE) enrollment for 2018-19.
+The FTE will go with the appropriate 2018-19 funding data collected in Part 6 to compute funding per FTE.
+To have a report as early as possible, an estimating procedure is used to arrive at 2018-19 annual FTE.
+Please enter data for all of the following terms that are applicable: Winter 2018, Spring 2018, Summer 2018, and Fall 2018.
+(Those states that include two half summer terms in their fiscal year should combine the appropriate two half terms in the Summer 2018 column.)